 Why is the Golden Hour after Birth a popular buzz term if you will?
 And why are hospitals scrambling to change the culture of their labor and delivery units to cater to this “new” trend?

 I will tell you why.
 It’s because it’s the absolute best thing for you and your baby.
 In this post, I am going to begin by giving you a glimpse into what is happening inside your baby before birth and immediately after.

-Sign up to be notified when our new birth course goes LIVE 4/20/20, we will be doing 5 live classes chock full of info.
-The first one is 4/20/20 at 4 pm CST.
-The topics is Mindset strategies to have a better birth!
+Sign up to be notified when our new birth course goes LIVE 5/10/21, we will be doing 5 live classes chock full of info.
+The first one is 5/10/21 at 2 pm CST.
+The topic is all about your fears about labor, specifically the pain of labor.

 SIGN UP HERE: LOVING YOUR LABOR.
 BIRTH COURSE WAITLIST

 Also, this post may contain some affiliate links (which means if you purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here for our full disclosure.
 Thank you!

 To understand the importance of the golden hour after birth, you must understand what is happening in your little one.
 And why he needs you to be on his team advocating to make the transition to life on the outside a smooth one.

 The birth of a newborn is a miraculous event.

 I am one of the fortunate people who get to participate in birth, and I get paid.
 I mean how cool is that?

 Something I have come to realize is that many people are unaware of the miracle of a newborn and the importance of the golden hour after birth.
 When I am sharing what happens in the baby at birth, I become overly passionate.
 I mean like, hyped up!!